itsjordanmuller/2023-python-100-days/README.md

 ![BMI Calculator - Image](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-002/002-bmi-calculator.png)

 > Ask user to input values for `height` and `weight` to return the `bmi` as an integer
+>
+> 1.77 meters and 71 kilograms returns a BMI of 22

 In this exercise, I developed a basic BMI (Body Mass Index) calculator in Python.
 The program begins by asking the user to input their height in meters and weight in kilograms.